TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

    >>> context = ssl.create_default_context()

-If you prefer to tune security settings yourself, you might create a context from scratch (but beware that you might not get the settings right)::
+If you prefer to tune security settings yourself, you might create a context kutoka scratch (but beware that you might not get the settings right)::

    >>> context = ssl.SSLContext(ssl.PROTOCOL_TLS_CLIENT)